thiloklein/thiloklein.github.io/research/index.md

 - [An Indicator for Statistical Literacy Based on National Newspaper Archives](http://iase-web.org/documents/papers/rt2016/Klein.pdf), *IASE 2016 Roundtable Paper*, International Association for Statistical Education, Berlin, 2016. (with A. Galdin and E. Mohamedou)

 - [Making Data Portals Work for SDGs: A View on Deployment, Design and Technology](http://www.paris21.org/sites/default/files/Paper_on_Data_Portals%20wcover_WEB.pdf), *PARIS21 Discussion Paper #8*, Paris, 2016. (with G. Greenwell et al.)

 ***

+#### Reports

+- The Role of National Statistical Systems in the Data Revolution, *Chapter 3: 2017 Development Co-operation Report*, OECD Publishing, Paris, 2017.

+- Rethinking Donor Support for Statistical Capacity Development, *Chapter 4: 2017 Development Co-operation Report*, OECD Publishing, Paris, 2017.

+- Measuring the Value of Official Statistics, *Chapter 5: UNECE Recommendations on the Value of Official Statistics*, UNECE, 2017.

+- Data for Development: A Needs Assessment for SDG Monitoring and Statistical Capacity Development, *Technical Report*, UNSDSN, 2015.

+- [Partner Report on Support to Statistics](http://www.paris21.org/press), *Technical Report*, Partnership in Statistics for Development in the 21st Century (PARIS21), Issues 2015-2017.

+***